IssaAlBawwab/gcp-ecommerce-end-to-end/README.md

 * `make download-data`: Download and extract the initial e-commerce events data (if needed for local testing).
 * `make build-producer`: Build the Docker image for the producer.
 * `make run-producer`: Run the Docker container for the producer.
-* `make stop-producer`: Stop and remove the producer Docker container.
+* `make stop-and-remove`: Stop and remove all containers.
+* `make build-producer-fast`: Build the Docker image for the producer-fast (downloads data if needed).
+* `make run-producer-fast`: Run the Docker container for the producer-fast (builds image if necessary).
 * `make build-consumer`: Build the Docker image for the consumer.
 * `make run-consumer`: Run the Docker container for the consumer.
-* `make stop-consumer`: Stop and remove the consumer Docker container.
 * `make dbt-run`: Run the dbt transformations (prompts for GCP Project ID and passes it as a variable).
 * `make dbt-build`: Run the dbt build process (prompts for GCP Project ID and passes it as a variable).
 * `make dbt-test`: Run the dbt tests (prompts for GCP Project ID and passes it as a variable).
 * `make dbt-clean`: Clean the dbt project (remove the `target` directory).
 * `make dbt-docs-generate`: Generate the dbt documentation (prompts for GCP Project ID).
-* `make dbt-docs-serve`: Serve the dbt documentation locally.
 * `make clean`: Stop all containers, remove their images, and clean dbt project and data files.
 * `make help`: Display a list of available `make` commands.